CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

 ## How to install to run as service
+To run fanSystem.py automatically when the RaspberryPi start, you need a linux service using **fanSystem** shell script file.
+The **fanSystem** script file must be installed in your system before using **install file** or **manually**.

 ### Using install file
-To install automatically all required files and services run inside your project folder (as root):
+Run inside your project folder (as root) the follow command line:

     # bash fanInstall.sh

 then verify service using:

-    # systemctl status fanSystem

-or

     # service fanSystem status

 ### Manually

 #### Step 1: Provide file informations and Copy
-To start fanSystem.py automatically when the raspberry start, you need to use a linux service using **fanSystem** shell script file.
-The only thing to do, you have to edit the **fanSystem** file at line 14 before using it.
-In the line 14 you must specify in which folder fanSystem.py and gpoClean.py files are located.
+The first step is to edit the **fanSystem** file at line 14 to specify in which folder fanSystem.py file is located.
 So in line 14 you must insert your project folder as:

-    DIR=YOUR FOLDER HERE
+    DIR=YOUR PROJECT FOLDER

 After then, **copy fanSystem** shell script file into **/etc/init.d** folder.